Josh Freese: Early solo releases

-Since 1972 (2009)
+Since 1972

 Freese released his second solo album, Since 1972, via his website on March 24, 2009.
 Since 1972 was distributed similarly to the value-added packages offered by Nine Inch Nails's recent releases.
 The album was offered as a $7 digital download, and a $15 CD/DVD on his website.
 As a marketing stunt, the website offers unique incentive packages at prices up to $75,000.
 Publications covering the offer include SuicideGirls, the UK's The Guardian, NPR, and Boston Herald.

 Of the novelty items for sale, Freese stated, "I'm not expecting to sell any of those ridiculously priced packages but I sure did get a lot of good press and attention to the fact that I'm putting out a record because of it!
 Mission accomplished."

-Just a Minute, Volume 1 (2021)
+Just a Minute

-In 2020, after Freese's touring work came to a halt due to the COVID-19 pandemic, he recorded an album of one-minute songs at his home studio titled Just a Minute, Volume 1.
+In 2020, after Freese's touring work came to a halt due to the COVID-19 pandemic, he recorded an album of one-minute songs at his home studio titled Just a Minute, Vol. 1.
 The album was released in 2021 by Pearl Jam guitarist Stone Gossard on his label Loosegroove Records.
 Taylor Hawkins, who Freese would go on to succeed in Foo Fighters, featured in a promotional video for the song "Heavy Metal Car Collection", which appeared on the album.

+Freese released a follow up album of one minute songs, titled Just a Minute, Vol. 2, also on Gossard's label in 2025.

 Personal life

 Freese married his wife Nicole on October 11, 2009, having been together since 1999.
 Freese lives in Southern California with Nicole and their four children—Hunter, August, Olive, and Lu Lu.
-He is the older brother of musician Jason Freese, a touring keyboardist and session player for Green Day who has also performed with the Goo Goo Dolls, Dr. Dre, Jewel, Lenny Kravitz, Liz Phair, Foxboro Hot Tubs, Joe Walsh, and Weezer.
+He is the older brother of Jason Freese, a multi-instrumentalist session musician and longtime touring keyboardist and saxophonist for Green Day.